fullstack-development/blockchain-wiki-en/DeFi/vesting/README.md

 Here's a simple example of a smart contract called [VestingToken](./examples/src/VestingToken.sol).

-This approach allows creating multiple share tokens for different sales rounds.
+This approach allows to create multiple share tokens for different sales rounds.
 Each share token will have its own vesting schedule.
 Plus, it will act as a pool for base tokens from the sales round.
 This approach gave us even more flexibility than we initially thought, but more on that later.

 The contract implements a very flexible feature for setting the vesting schedule.
 You can specify dates and times as regular timestamps (down to the second), set any number of payout periods with different intervals, and even adjust the payout percentages for each interval.
 The only condition is that the total adds up to 100%.
 This allows for various scenarios and vesting distribution graphs.
 Here's an example of a schedule that can be set up.
 This represents a vesting period of 2 years with a 6-month cliff and a changing percentage distribution (10% for the last two months, and 5% for all previous months):